-Best way to learn about Dubrovnik is through experience, so your first step should be booking a room at the five-star Radisson Blu Resort & Spa at Dubrovnik Sun Gardens and then getting some light Dubrovnik-themed reading done at the side of the pool, with a cocktail in your hand.
+The best way to learn about Dubrovnik is through experience, so your first step should be booking a room at the 5-star Radisson Blu Resort & Spa at Dubrovnik Sun Gardens and then getting some light Dubrovnik-themed reading done at the side of the pool, with a cocktail in your hand.

 When you feel ready, our staff will be happy to make arrangements for your sightseeing or provide festival tickets to your taste.

 Dubrovnik city facts

 As Irish writer George Bernard Shaw wrote, “Those who seek paradise on Earth should come and see Dubrovnik,” it is indeed a paradise of extraordinary beauty with 1,300 years of turbulent history on its back that made it a part of UNESCO World Heritage in 1979.

 Surrounded by 2 kilometers of ancient walls and fortifications that protect Baroque buildings and Renaissance palaces, churches, monasteries, museums and other sites, the Old Town is among the most memorable tourist locations in the world.

 It enjoys a borderline humid subtropical and Mediterranean climate, with temperatures ranging from 35°C in the summer to 10°C in the winter months.